smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/example_overlay.xlsx",
         children=None, start=None, end=None, corr=None)
 ```
-As shown in the code above, the overlay function has many parameters, one of which requires us to have an Excel file ready.
+As shown in the code above, the overlay function has many parameters, one of which requires us to load an Excel file.
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and overlay videos?
 If yes, enter 1, and the function will ignore the argument given to the parameter "corr" (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - __bgcam__: Stands for "background-camera".
 What is the name of the video recording that will be used as the "base" of the composite video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
 These base videos should be stored in their respective first-level subfolders (in our example, each subfolder corresponds to an individual participant).